plamer777/vk_parser/README.md

 # The GPT VK Parser
-The application uploads VK group URLs from Google table, extracts ids, parse VK groups data by using official API, creates tags depending on title, description, fixed post and status by using GPT chat and returns result to the Google sheet.
+The application uploads VK group URLs from Google table, extracts ids, parse VK groups data by using official API, creates tags and make predictions about user solvency, self-education and progression depending on title, description, fixed post and status by using GPT chat and returns result to the Google sheet.

 The app provides functionality as follows:
  - To download urls from Google sheet
  - To get group data from VK API
  - To generate 3 tags by using GPT chat
+ - To make predictions about user solvency, self-education and progression
  - To send prepared group data to Google sheet
  - To set different parameters such as group batch to parse per request and to send to Google sheet, batch of groups to send to GPT chat to generate tags and so on